PedroCristo/README-TEST/README.md

 The Quiz Land is a nine pages website has been designed to look like an application in small devices.
 #### Pages:
 * Homepage
-* Quiz 1/Sports
+* Quiz 1 - Sports
-* Quiz 2/History
+* Quiz 2 - History
-* Quiz 3/Geography
+* Quiz 3 - Geography
 * Game End
 * Trophy Gold
 * Trophy Silver